-As a provider of leading connectivity technology, our products contribute towards the deployment of a more efficient digital infrastructure, enabling the transmission of data faster, more efficiently and consuming less energy (see IP section on page 51).
+As a provider of leading connectivity technology, our products contribute towards the deployment of a more efficient digital infrastructure, enabling the transmission of data faster, more efficiently and consuming less energy.
 Our commitment to sustainability extends to our ongoing operations, as we seek to maintain high standards of business conduct across our value chain.

-We have delivered ongoing progress with our sustainability reporting (see ESG section on page 33) and we will continue to do so over the coming years.
+We have delivered ongoing progress with our sustainability reporting and we will continue to do so over the coming years.

-Q What's next for Alphawave Semi?
+What's next for Alphawave Semi?